nmanhit/docusaurus/docs/guides/comparison-v0-v1.md

 This section explains the differences between the code written in v0 and v1, as well as the key advantages when using v1 for customizing the Kintone app.

 ## Completed image
-For example, you can use the Kintone UI Component to create a search button on the "Record List" view.<br>
+For example, you can use the Kintone UI Component to create a search button on the Record List page.<br>
 Here is the image for example:

 ![Search box](assets/v1_search_box.png)